Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Another source of delay may be that a consumer applied for several lines of credit recently, taxing the issuer’s risk assessment process.
 Sometimes, issuers experience high application volumes, which can slow down the approval process for everyone.

-Applications that the issuer cannot automatically approve often trigger a manual review, which takes longer.
-Issuers also screen for fraudulent applications, which can lead to delays if any red flags appear.
+If an issuer can’t approve an application automatically, it often triggers a manual review, which takes more time.
+Issuers also check for fraudulent applications, so any red flags can cause additional delays.

 Contacting the issuer after a significant delay is reasonable.
 A customer service agent may provide more information and expedite the process if there has been an undue holdup.